10 Simple Swaps for a Zero Waste Kitchen

 Paper products require a lot of resources to produce, package, ship, purchase, and throw away.
 All of that just to run out and have to go buy them again!

 Swap: Unpaper towels (search Etsy for or local maker or Pinterest for a DIY pattern), old tea towels, or rags made from old t-shirts.
 Each option keeps materials in use and out of the landfill.
 Simply toss them in the wash when they are used!
+You can also use Swedish Sponge Cloths!

 2. Paper Napkins